ualberta-mueller-group/MCGS/docs/style.md

 ## Implementations in headers
 Function/method definitions should generally go in `.cpp` files and not `.h` files, unless the function/method is both short and declared `inline`, or is a template.
 Definitions possibly leading to [ODR violations](https://en.cppreference.com/w/cpp/language/definition) should be caught by the linter tools explained in following sections.

+To write templates in headers, disable the `readability-function-size` check for your code.

 ## "using" keyword
 The `using` keyword should not appear in headers, i.e. `using namespace std;`, `using std::vector;`.